Luckily for you, you’re about to learn about a money management technique that will probably end up saving you a lot of money!

 Fixed Ratio is what they call it, and you’re about to know what it is!

 What Is The Fixed Ratio Technique?

-It’s a technique developed by Ryan Jones that looks to place a limit on how much money you spend on each contract and before opening a new one.
-It does so by telling the trader how long he should wait (in profits) before opening a new contract.
+Ryan Jones developed the Fixed Ratio Method by breaking down the Fixed Fractional method.
+With the Fixed Ratio Method, a trader looks to place a limit on how much money he/she spend on each contract and before opening a new one.
+It does so by telling the trader how long he/she should wait (in profits) before opening a new contract.

 To give you an example, if your minimum margin for holding a contract is $7,000, you must maintain that amount of capital in your account per contract.
 That is, if you want to open a second contract, you must have at least $14,000.